Getting Started – .NET Alarm

 The descriptions of each property of the alarm control can be viewed when selecting the property.

-Start Visual Studio and select File->New->Project to create a new C#, C++, or VB.
+Start Visual Studio and select File->New->Project to create a new C# or VB project for Windows Forms App (.NET Framework).

-From the Toolbox if OPCAlarmControl is not available right click in the Toolbox and select Choose Items.
+From the Toolbox if OPCAlarmControl components are not available right click in the Toolbox and select Choose Items.

-From the .NET Framework Components select OPCAlarmControl and then select OK.
+From the .NET Framework Components select the OPCAlarmControl component and then select OK.

 Add the OPCAlarmControl or OPCWPFAlarm component onto the Form or Window.